Taste Buds (TV series): Matt

 Matt (Matt Austin) is the fun and quirky grown-up in the group.
 He acts as a mentor for Lily and Avery.
 Like Lily and Avery, Matt loves to cook.
 He is a natural.
 He creates different cooking challenges for them.
-He usually judges the dishes that they make.
+He usually judges the dishes they make.

 Jasmine

-To "spice up" this cooking show, young, rising star, Jasmine (Danielle Himelfarb) is thrust into the mix for six episodes, and quickly sizzled her way to the top.
-With an unprecedented palate for fine foods, Jasmine splashed onto the scene in "Foods that Zing", and soon rose to stardom, appearing in five more episodes, "Foods That Are Colourful", "Foods for Kings and Queens", "Foods That Roll", "Foods That Are Stacked", and "Foods for a Party".
-Critics of the show raved of this jubilant and gregarious soul, who continues to have a strong foothold in the rise of pre-teen culinary television.
+To "spice up" this cooking show, Jasmine (Danielle Himelfarb) is thrust into the mix for six episodes, and quickly sizzled her way to the top.
+Jasmine first appeared in "Foods that Zing,” as well as, "Foods That Are Colourful,” Foods for Kings and Queens,” “Foods That Roll,” "Foods That Are Stacked,” and "Foods for a Party.”
+Critics of the show favorably reviewed Jasmine, who continues to have a foothold in the rise of pre-teen culinary television.

 Safety Elf

 Safety Elf (Anneke van der Laan) usually appears during cooking segments where she informs the viewers with her signature catchphrase "Get a grown-up".
 She wears a yellow and black chef's hat with a yellow chef's coat with black buttons and yellow pants.